What exactly is the compound interest effect? Why do I benefit so much with VIAC?

 Under Settings / Vested benefits, you can initiate the closing process yourself.
-All securities will then be sold on the next possible date (always the first trading day of the month).
+All securities will then be sold on the next weekly trading day on the following Tuesday.

 At the same time, you will receive a closing order by e-mail.
 As soon as the closing order has been signed and returned to the Vested Benefits Foundation of WIR Bank, your vested benefits account will be closed.
-The transfer is made after the sale of your securities on the rebalancing day.
+The transfer is made after the sale of your securities.
 In addition, a withdrawal statement will be sent to your new vested benefits foundation or pension fund.

 Functions App / Documents / Extracts

 What does the display "Next Rebalancing Day" mean?

 On this day, your pension assets will be returned to the target weighting of your strategy if the deviation is large enough.
 The current weighting of the individual asset classes may differ from the target weighting due to deposits or price changes.
 Rebalancing helps you to ensure that your retirement assets always develop in line with your defined target strategy.